robroskie/Team24-COSC310/README.md

+## COSC310 - Solo Assignment #4

+## Google Geocoding API
+This was implemented to convert addresses into latitude/longitude coordinates for uses with the second API

-## Team24-COSC310
+##

-Flight Booking Chatbot
+## Flight Booking Chatbot

 An application used to help a user find the perfect flight for them.
 Built using html, CSS, Python and Flask.